chaiyiping/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 ---

-## Video extensibility API reference
+## Build your first video filter app

-You can configure your app to fetch the user's video stream during the meeting lobby and in-meeting experience.
+You can configure your app to fetch the user's video stream during the pre-join and in-meeting experience.
 The `videoFiltersConfigurationUrl` hosts the code where the video extensibility callbacks are registered.
 Teams client loads the index.html file, which runs the code available in the index.js file.

 Following is the code sample of the `index.html` file: